Accommodation FAQs

 There's a lot to think about when deciding on accommodation, and a lot of questions that may need answering.

-Below you will find answers to some of the most common questions that we get asked by prospective students.
+Below you'll find answers to some of the most common questions we're asked by prospective students.

 General accommodation FAQs